 Tip: The best time to apply this facial is just prior to your shower in the morning.

-Start applying some of Ayurveda’s kitchen-based wisdom to your face and say good-bye to years of spending exorbitant amounts of money on skincare products.
-Now that I’ve transformed my skincare routine, there’s no looking back.
+Start applying some of ayurveda’s kitchen-based wisdom to your face, and say good-bye to years of spending exorbitant amounts of money on skincare products.
+Now that I have transformed my skincare routine, there is no looking back.

 |↑1||Shivanand, Pandey, Meshya Nilam, and D. Viral.
 “Herbs play an important role in the field of cosmetics.”
 Int J PharmTech Res 2 (2010): 632-9.|

 |↑2||Mullaicharam, Dr AR.
 “Evaluation of Anti-Acne Property of Poly Herbal Formulation.”
 Journal of Biomedical and Pharmaceutical Research 1, no. 03 (2012).|